Dr Carl Gilkeson

 - Website: LinkedIn | Googlescholar

 Dr Carl Gilkeson is a Lecturer in Aerospace Engineering with specialist knowledge of Computational Fluid Dynamics (CFD).
 He contributes to both the undergraduate and postgraduate aerospace engineering programmes as a lecturer and project supervisor.
 He also oversees a wide range of multidisciplinary research projects based in the Institute of Thermofluids.
-He became a Chartered engineer with the Institute of Mechanical Engineers in 2015 and he has been a Fellow of the Higher Education Academy since 2017.
+He is a Chartered engineer with the Institute of Mechanical Engineers and a Fellow of the Higher Education Academy.

-Dr Gilkeson's research interests primarily focus on applied computational aerodynamics using CFD.
+Dr Gilkeson's research interests centre on applied computational aerodynamics using CFD.
 Of particular interest is the development of active flow control to improve the efficiency of wind turbines and civil aircraft.
-He also utilises aerodynamic shape optimisation technology to reduce the energy consumption of road vehicles such as HGV’s.
+He also utilises aerodynamic shape optimisation technology to reduce the energy consumption of road vehicles including heavy goods vehicles.
 Between 2016 and 2018 he was part of a funded Innovate UK project, ASTEROID, investigating novel approaches for drag reduction on aircraft due to surface excrescences.
 This is fuelling an active research area examining the fundamentals of small-scale flow phenomena due to surface discontinuities.
 Dr Gilkeson also has an interest in ground effect aerodynamics applied to land and water speed record vehicles.
 As an example, he has led research into the aerohydrodyamics of the multiple record-breaking unlimited hydroplane, Bluebird K7, revealing insights into the performance of this historically significant vehicle.

 Beyond aerodynamic interests, Dr Gilkeson's growing research portfolio includes the characterisation of airborne brake wear debris using a cutting-edge brake dynamometer housed in the School of Mechanical Engineering.
 This builds on his extensive experience of modelling airborne microorganisms in hospital wards as part of his four-year research fellowship in infection control (2009-2013).
 Another active research area is the application of artificial intelligence to supplement knowledge-based design in high-end manufacturing.